Wigner-GPU-Lab/OpenCL-Primer/Anatomy.md

 The platform layer is responsible for loading the available implementations (runtimes) at run-time and setting up all the underlying machinery to present them to the programmer in a pre-processed, easy to use manner.

 The runtime layer is the bulk of the API.
 This part defines what can be done with OpenCL and how.

-#### How does it work?

-A typical ICD implementation queries some record for a list of libraries to load dynamically (usually via `dlopen()`) and probe for the pointer to the API functions inside.
-For a detailed description of how the ICD works, refer to the [ICD chapter](ICD.md).

 ## Using the API